-If the PHA has not received an initial billing notice from the receiving PHA within the billing deadline, it will contact the receiving PHA to inform them that it will not honor a late billing submission and will return any subsequent billings that it receives on behalf of the family.
-The PHA will send the receiving PHA a written confirmation of its decision by mail.
-The initial PHA's decision as to whether to billing will be based on internal PHA factor the initial PHA's leasing or funding status has not received an initial billing notice from the received an initial billing will be based on internal PHA factor the initial PHA's leasing or funding status has not received an initial billing notice from the receiving PHA a written confirmation of its decision by mail.
-The PHA will allow an exception to this policy if the family includes a person with disabilities and the late billing is a result of a reasonable accommodation granted to the family by the receiving PHA.
-Inform them that it will not honor a late billing and will return any subsequent billings that it receiving PHA a written confirmation of its deci
+What & why?
+Current Policy Proposed Policy 10-II.B Required Change? □ Yes ⊠ No If the PHA has not received an initial billing notice from the receiving PHA within the billing deadline, it will contact the The initial PHA's decision as to whether to accept late billing will be based on internal PHA factors, including Provides clarity on when late billing may be accepted. receiving PHA to inform them that it will not honor a late billing submission and will return any subsequent billings that it receives on behalf of the family.
+The PHA will send the receiving PHA a written confirmation of its decision by mail. the initial PHA's leasing or funding status.
+If the PHA has not received an initial billing notice from the receiving PHA within the billing deadline and does not intend to honor the late billing , it will contact the receiving PHA to uccepteur The PHA will allow an exception to this policy if the family includes a person with disabilities and the late billing is a result of a reasonable accommodation granted to the family by the receiving PHA. inform them that it will not honor a late billing submission and will return any subsequent billings that it receives on behalf of the family.
+In this case, the PHA will send the receiving PHA a written confirmation of its decision by mail.